Bartmr/not-me/README.md

 ### Validation options

 - `abortEarly`: stop validation when the first invalid field is found.
-Default is `true` when running in _NodeJS_, to avoid performance issues.

 ### Creating a schema of my own: